rukh93/apollo-server-schema-merging/README.md

 Keep it empty if you don't have the same object names in two different schemas.\
 For more information: https://www.graphql-tools.com/docs/schema-wrapping

+To use this example with PWA Studio replace MAGENTO_BACKEND_URL with Apollo Server.

 ---

 **Apollo Server**